Skip to main content

 How fast does facial hair grow?

-The truth about why and how fast your hair grows isn’t cut and dry.
-Regardless of your shaving routine, your facial hair will grow near the same rate: About one-quarter of an inch a month.
-While your body does have ways of governing the maximum length of different types of body hair, all of your hair grows at roughly the same rate, no matter how often you trim.
+Facial hair grows at about one-quarter of an inch a month.
+While your body does have ways of governing the maximum length of different types of body hair, all of your hair grows at roughly the same rate.

 Man shaving with shaving cream and razor